manishaV-dev/JS-/13-Advance/callback/notes.md

------ Functions are Objects ----- ----- ----- ----- -----
+Functions are Objects\
         In Javascript, functions are first-class objects.
 As such, we can work with them in the same way we work with other objects, like assigning them to                variables and passing them as arguments into other functions.

------ Callback Functions ----- ----- ----- ----- ----- -----
+Callback Functions\
         A callback function is a function that is passed as an argument to another function, to be “called back” at a later time.
         A function that accepts other functions as arguments is called a 'higher-order function', which contains the logic for when the callback function gets executed.

         It’s the combination of these two that allow us to extend our functionality.

         example :